unahouExosite/docs/murano/tutorials/keystore-service.md

 ## Expose Metrics

 The easiest way to expose our collected data is to create an API route endpoint.
 Endpoints can be created with the "+" button on the ROUTES tab of your solution.
 When you create a new route, you'll be prompted to specify the path and HTTP method for the route.
-Create a new route in your solution with the path `/metrics` and method `GET`.
+Create a new route in your solution with the Method `GET` and the Path `/metrics`.

 Once the route is created, you can write an endpoint script which runs when your API route endpoint is called.
 You can learn more about endpoint scripts on the [Webservice reference page](../../services/webservice).